Estimated reading time: 4 minutes

 Why does local food matter?

-There are so many benefits that come from growing at least a small part of your own food.
-If you’re buying food, it’s great to think about whether it came from an organic or regenerative farm.
+There are so many benefits that come from growing at least some of your own food.
+And when you’re buying food, it’s great to think about where it came from.

 The simple choices we make are incredibly powerful.

-But we’re also committed to making fruit-growing info easy for people to access, free, and not too hard for us to produce.
-Hence, lots of home-made videos!
+We’re also committed to making fruit-growing information easy for people to access, free or low cost, and not too hard for us to produce.

 Video is an easy way for us to provide quick information.
-It touches people in a different way and helps us get the fruit-growing message out there more effectively.
+It touches people differently and helps us get the fruit-growing message out there more effectively.

-It lets us bring people onto the farm without actually bringing them all onto the farm.
+It lets us share the farm without actually bringing everyone here.

-So yes, our social media feed is likely to remain full of our home-grown videos into the future.
-Follow our channels to see for yourself in real-time what’s involved with producing your food.
+So yes, you’re likely to see more home-made videos on our social media feed in the future.
+Follow our channels to see for yourself in real-time what’s involved with growing fruit.

-You’ll also see that with the right guidance organic fruit-growing is really not that hard.
+You’ll also see that with the right guidance, organic fruit-growing is not that hard.
 If we can make videos, you can grow fruit!

 Related Articles